 - b.
-Whenever the President shall have advertised any vacant position pursuant to the foregoing paragraph (a), he shall give concurrent notice thereof to the Chapter President and to the Chairman of the Council of Presidents. - c.
-Whenever the President shall have advertised any vacant position pursuant to the foregoing paragraph (a), he shall select from all the persons who have applied therefor the candidate whom he shall have determined, at his sole discretion, is best qualified by education, training and/or experience to meet the needs of the University; provided, however, that the President shall be entitled at any time prior to his filling such vacancy to re-advertise the same pursuant to the provisions of this Section A or to decline to fill such vacancy. - d.
-Individuals hired or promoted into Public Safety positions shall be notified prior to date of hire/promotion of the type of training required and the possible consequence of the failure to complete such training. - 3.
-Post-Appointment Procedures and Limitations - a.
-Each administrator who has made application for a vacant position at the University where he is employed shall be notified of the filling of such position within ten (10) days following acceptance by the successful applicant. - b.
-Such administrator may, within five (5) days of his receipt of such notification, request a meeting with the President to discuss why he was not selected to fill the vacancy.
-The President or his designee shall thereupon meet with such administrator and shall discuss the education, training and/or experience of the administrator in relation to the qualifications needed for the posted position. - c.
-Any member of the bargaining unit who is appointed to any vacant position at a University and who, at the date of such appointment is employed as a full-time member of the bargaining unit at another University shall retain all benefits previously accrued and to which he is then entitled; provided, however, that seniority shall not be retained or transferred. - d.
-No administrator serving in a position at a State University shall be appointed to a position at another State University without the prior written agreement of the administrator.
+Whenever the President shall have advertised any vacant position pursuant to the foregoing paragraph (a), they shall give concurrent notice thereof to the Chapter President and to the Chair of the Council of Presidents. - c.
+Whenever the President shall have advertised any vacant position pursuant to the foregoing paragraph (a), they shall select from all the persons who have applied therefor the candidate whom they shall have determined, at their sole discretion, is best qualified by education, training and/or experience to meet the needs of the University; provided, however, that the President shall be entitled at any time prior to their filling such vacancy to re-advertise the same pursuant to the provisions of this Section A or to decline to fill such vacancy. - d.
+Individuals hired or promoted into Public Safety positions shall be notified prior to date of hire/promotion of the type of training required and the possible consequence of the failure to complete such training.

+3. Post-Appointment Procedures and Limitations

+- a.
+Each administrator who has made application for a vacant position at the University where the administrator is employed shall be notified of the filling of such position within ten (10) days following acceptance by the successful applicant. - b.
+Such administrator may, within five (5) days of their receipt of such notification, request a meeting with the President to discuss why they were not selected to fill the vacancy.
+The President or their designee shall thereupon meet with such administrator and shall discuss the education, training and/or experience of the administrator in relation to the qualifications needed for the posted position. - c.
+Any member of the bargaining unit who is appointed to any vacant position at a University and who, at the date of such appointment is employed as a full-time member of the bargaining unit at another University shall retain all benefits previously accrued and to which they are then entitled; provided, however, that seniority shall not be retained or transferred.